a2adocsMenu

 }

-Hosted deployments verify the HttpOnly platform session cookie against the control plane before serving auth: platform frontend files or invoking PlatformUserAuth skills.
+Hosted deployments verify the HttpOnly platform session cookie against the control plane before serving auth: platform frontend files or invoking PlatformUserAuth tools.
 Gateway-forwarded identity headers are opt-in via runtime configuration; direct deployments do not trust them by default.

 Runtime contract